-Meredith has exhibited her artworks extensively throughout the USA, Canada, China, and Australia.
+Meredith has exhibited her artworks extensively throughout the USA, Canada, China, Japan, and Australia.
 She currently lives in Rio Rancho, New Mexico where she continues studying Shang Dynasty (circa 16th-11th centuries BCE) Oracle Bone Inscriptions and paints with a special focus on contemporary Zen-inspired brushed ink calligraphy on handmade paper.

 Meredith says: “Traces of black ink flying across white paper enables me to express my interpretation of ancient sacred symbols and then release those images to the custody of the art viewers who reinterpret the symbols through their own personal cultural lens.
 This creative process respects Master Liang’s behest to ‘Share the sacred images with the people.’ ”